kblomqvist/kblomqvist.github.com/_posts/2013-03-21-creating-beatiful-command-line-interfaces-for-embedded-systems-part1.md

 -------------------
 Testing docopt with [Aery32](http://www.aery32.com) was quite simple (being one of the authors the choice of platform was obvious).
-I copied the *example/docopt.c* file from the docopt.c repository and placed it to my Aery32 project folder.
+I copied the *example/docopt.c* file from [the docopt.c GitHub repository](https://github.com/docopt/docopt.c) and placed it to my Aery32 project folder.
 I then took the Serial Port class driver example file from Aery32 framework to be my *main.cpp* and modified it a bit, as seen below.
-Additionally I had to make few changes in *docopt.c* (file) to make it play nice in an embbed environment where, for example, one usually doesn't want to call `exit()`, but return to `main()`.
-Lastly *docopt.c* source file had to be excluded in the *Makefile* to prevent Aery32 build system from compiling it as a separate source file.
+Additionally I had to make few changes to the copied *docopt.c* example file to make it play nice in an embbed environment where, for example, one usually doesn't want to call `exit()`, but return to `main()`.
+Lastly this file had to be excluded in the *Makefile* to prevent Aery32 build system from compiling it as a separate source file.

 The `line_to_argv()` function was recently added to the Aery32 framework in order to modify the read line into argument vector (argv) that can be passed to `docopt()`.
-While this function was originally written the docopt.c in mind, I've already found that it is useful in implementing `sscanf()` free communication as well.
+While this function was originally written with the docopt's C port in mind, I've already found it useful in implementing `sscanf()` free communication as well.

 <pre class="prettyprint lang-c">